Mystical Mandala: The Floral Dance of Meaning and Symbolism

 The most traditional places to see flower mandalas are inside Buddhist temples and in Buddhist and Hindu artwork.

-Today, however, flower mandalas have become more popular around the world and in a variety of meditation practices.
+Today, however, flower mandalas have become more popular worldwide and in various meditation practices.
 As a result, they can be found just about everywhere.
-You’ll likely find mandalas represented in new-age artwork and on decorative textiles.
-Flower mandalas can even be found in coloring books designed for meditation and relaxation.
+You’ll likely find mandalas represented in new-age artwork and decorative textiles.
+Flower mandalas can be found in coloring books designed for meditation and relaxation.

 How Are Mandala Flowers Used?